image of the book cover of Bonememory

 An expert lyric poet writing at the intersection of memory and pain, Veprinska fearlessly traces intergenerational histories of struggle and survival.
 This collection confronts the indelible marks left by immigration, the Holocaust, Canadian settler-colonialism, and the Russian invasion of Ukraine.
 Amid these various upheavals, Veprinska finds herself within her own body, facing chronic illness and navigating disability.

-Bonememory in an investigation of history and memory studded with moments of insight and revelation.
+Bonememory is an investigation of history and memory studded with moments of insight and revelation.
 Written with a keen eye and close attention, these poems balance lyrical tenderness and formal experimentation, never forgetting that extending into another can be an act of care and an act of invasion.

 About the Author